U.S., Russia agree to oil market talks as Trump calls price war 'crazy'

 The fallout from the coronavirus pandemic also helped to send oil prices into a historic tailspin, threatening higher-cost drillers in the United States and around the globe with bankruptcy.
 "Opinions on the current state of global oil markets were exchanged.
 It was agreed there would be Russo-American consultations about this through the ministers of energy," the Kremlin said in a readout of the call.

+White House spokesman Judd Deere said the two leaders had agreed on the importance of stability in global energy markets, in the call but did not mention the ministerial-level talks.
 The Kremlin did not say what exactly the ministers would discuss, but Moscow has previously signaled it would like to see more countries joining efforts to balance global oil markets.
-The White House did not immediately respond to a request for comment.
-Shortly before Monday's phone call, Trump said Saudi Arabia and Russia "both went crazy" in their oil-price war and that "I never thought I'd be saying that maybe we have to have an oil (price) increase, because we do."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)